spacebanana420/tanuki/doc/config.md

 ```
 This setting will make Tanuki run your games with your system's wine.
 Note that it must then be installed.
 You can also add a custom wine fork that you downloaded by specifying the path to it.

-I personally recommend you download and use Wine-GE instead, as it has better audio resampling (SFX won't be muffled in-game) and it uses fshack by default, which prevents the game's resolution from affecting your desktop's.
+I personally recommend you download and use [Wine-GE](https://github.com/GloriousEggroll/wine-ge-custom) instead, as it has better audio resampling (in-game SFX audio won't be muffled/distorted) and it uses fshack by default, which prevents the game's resolution from affecting your desktop's.

 If you download a custom WINE build, assuming the path to your custom wine build is "/path/to/custom-wine/bin/wine", you can add to your config.txt:
 ```